accessibility-luxembourg/accessibilite.public.lu/content/de/rapdf1/glossaire.md

 #### Link context
 This is additional information that can be associated with the title of the link by means of keyboard shortcuts or manipulation.

-In the office environment, the contexts that can be used are :
+In the office environment, the contexts that can be used are
-- the previous title ;
+- the previous title;
 - the sentence or paragraph in which the link appears;

 The link will be considered explicit when at least one of these contexts provides all the information needed to understand its function and purpose.